Enterprise Hardware · DDR Trends

 Winners: Mid-Market IT Buyers

-For IT departments running existing DDR4-based servers for two to four more years, the current market is a gift.
-Memory upgrades that would have cost $15,000–$20,000 a year ago now cost $5,000–$7,000.
-A mid-market company adding memory to 50 servers can save tens of thousands by sourcing from the secondary market.
+For IT departments that are not deploying new platforms—those running existing DDR4-based servers for another two to four years—the current market is a gift.
+Memory upgrades that would have cost $15,000–$20,000 a year ago now cost $5,000–$7,000 for the same capacity.
+A mid-market company that needs to add memory to 50 existing servers can save tens of thousands of dollars by sourcing DDR4 from the secondary market instead of buying new.

 Winners: Refurbished Server Builders

-Companies assembling refurbished servers are seeing BOM costs collapse.
-A dual-socket server with 512GB DDR4 that cost $2,400 in memory alone 18 months ago now costs under $900.
+Companies assembling refurbished servers from secondary-market components are seeing their bill-of-materials costs collapse.
+A dual-socket server with 512GB of DDR4 that cost $2,400 in memory alone 18 months ago now costs under $900.
+This makes refurbished server configurations price-competitive in segments where they previously were not.

 Losers: DRAM Manufacturers (Sort Of)

-Samsung, SK Hynix, and Micron have shifted focus to DDR5 and HBM production for AI accelerators, where margins are far higher.
-But secondary DDR4 is suppressing new DDR4 demand, accelerating end-of-life.
+Samsung, SK Hynix, and Micron are not losing sleep over the secondary DDR4 market.
+Their focus has shifted entirely to DDR5 and HBM (High Bandwidth Memory) production for AI accelerators, where margins are far higher.
+But the flood of secondary DDR4 is suppressing demand for new DDR4 production, accelerating the timeline for factory retooling and end-of-life for DDR4 new production.

 DDR4 End-of-Life: The Clock Is Ticking

-This is the paradox.
+This is the paradox of the DDR4 market in 2026.
 Prices are falling because supply is surging.
-But demand for DDR4 is not going away.
-Billions of dollars of installed DDR4 infrastructure will continue operating for years, needing replacements and upgrades.
+But the underlying demand for DDR4 is not going away anytime soon.
+Billions of dollars of installed DDR4-based infrastructure will continue operating for years.
+Those servers will need memory replacements, upgrades, and spare parts.

-When new DDR4 production ends, the secondary market becomes the sole source.
-At that point, the supply glut will invert into scarcity for popular configurations, and pricing for 64GB and 128GB ECC RDIMMs will stabilize or recover.
+When new DDR4 production ends—and it will—the secondary market becomes the sole source.
+At that point, the current supply glut will invert into scarcity for specific configurations, and pricing for popular modules (particularly 64GB and 128GB ECC RDIMMs) will stabilize or recover.

 What Enterprise Buyers Should Do Now

 1. Audit your installed base.
-Know exactly how many DDR4 servers you are running and their planned retirement dates.
+Know exactly how many DDR4-based servers you are running, their current memory configurations, and their planned retirement dates.

 2. Buy ahead for planned upgrades.
-If running DDR4 servers for two or more years, buy the memory now at historic lows.
+If you are running DDR4 servers for two or more years, buy the memory you will need now while prices are at historic lows.
+The cost of storage is negligible compared to the savings.

 3. Source from tested, warranted suppliers.
-Insist on per-module testing with error logs and minimum 90-day warranty.
+The secondary market is full of pull-and-sell operators who do not test modules.
+A single bad DIMM can take a production server offline.
+Insist on per-module testing with error logs and a minimum 90-day warranty.

 4. Consider the lifecycle.
-If DDR4 servers are due for replacement within 12 months, skip the upgrade and allocate budget toward DDR5 replacements.
+If your DDR4 servers are due for replacement within 12 months, the smarter move may be to skip the memory upgrade entirely and allocate that budget toward DDR5-based replacements that will serve you for the next five years.

 The Bottom Line

 The DDR4 secondary market in 2026 is a buyer’s market by every measure.
 Pricing is at historic lows.
 Supply is abundant.
-Quality is high—most modules have run in controlled data center environments for two to three years, well within design life.
+Quality is high—most of these modules have run in controlled data center environments for two to three years, well within their design life.

 But this window will not stay open indefinitely.
-The same transition flooding the market today is sealing DDR4’s fate as a manufactured product.
+The same technology transition that is flooding the market with DDR4 today is also sealing its fate as a manufactured product.
 Buy smart, buy now, and buy from people who test what they sell.

 Need DDR4 or DDR5 at secondary-market pricing?